Chamaelirium luteum: Uses

-The rhizomes can be harvested after six years and is done in Fall after collecting the mature seeds.
+The rhizomes can be harvested after six years.
+This is done in fall after collecting the mature seeds.

 After removing the soil and the roots from other plants, the rhizome should be stored unwashed until further processing.
 It should be prevented from drying out and also from too high moisture, which could lead to mold infestation.
 Before processing, the rhizome should be washed carefully.

 Bioactive components

 The bioactive components are a mixture of steroidal saponins, including chamaelirin and aglycone diosgenin.
 These bioactive substances act as an emmenagogue, diuretic and emetic.